defold/doc/docs/en/manuals/building-blocks.md

 ## Collections

 Collections are Defold's mechanism for creating templates, or what in other engines are called "prefabs".
-Collections are tree structures that holds game objects and other collections.
+Collections are tree structures that hold game objects and other collections.
 A collection is _always_ stored on file and brought into the game in one of two ways:

 1. Either at build time by placing the collection in another collection in the editor.
 2. At runtime by dynamically loading all resources gathered in the collection through a _collection proxy_ (See [Collection proxy documentation](/manuals/collection-proxy) for details).